Giving

 Planned Gifts

-A planned gift may qualify for a 40 per cent Montana income tax credit in addition to the federal income tax deduction.
+A planned gift may qualify for an additional Montana income tax credit in addition to the federal income tax deduction.

 Examples of planned gifts are: